vtexdocs/help-center-content/docs/announcements/en/vtex-intelligent-search-export-more-complex-search-results-reports.md

 author: 2o8pvz6z9hvxvhSoKAiZzg
 slug: vtex-intelligent-search-export-more-complex-search-results-reports
 legacySlug: vtex-intelligent-search-export-more-complex-search-results-reports
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: To a more efficient search strategy, you simply need to export the information from the VTEX Intelligent Search Reports.
+announcementSynopsisEN: 'To a more efficient search strategy, you simply need to export the information from the VTEX Intelligent Search Reports.'
 ---

 To help draw up a more efficient search strategy, you can now have a better overview of these results.
 You simply need to export the information given by the VTEX Intelligent Search Reports.